Allergy Rash: Symptoms, Causes, and How to Manage Them

 Treatments for skin rash allergies can include:

 Avoiding triggers.
-Avoid any of the things that you’re allergic to where possible1.
+Avoid any of the things that you’re allergic to where possible.

 Taking medication.
-This may include antihistamines or steroid creams (topical corticosteroids), depending on the type of skin allergy that you have1.
+This may include antihistamines or steroid creams (topical corticosteroids), depending on the type of skin allergy that you have.

 If your symptoms are not severe, you can manage your skin rash allergy by using BENADRYL® allergy relief products.
 You can also find ways to effective management techniques with our in-depth guide to managing your allergy.